Professional Learning for Educators

 Forest for Every Classroom: Explore the wonders of the forest while you learn how to use it as an extension of your classroom.
 Connect with national and state standards, address education for sustainability goals, and enhance your place-based and service learning practices.
 Gain the skills, connections, content knowledge and insights to transform your classroom.

-Northeast Farm to School Institute: The Northeast Farm to School Institute is a unique year-long professional learning opportunity for twelve school teams from New England and New York.
+Northeast Farm to School Institute: The Northeast Farm to School Institute is a unique year-long professional learning opportunity for selected school, early childhood, or district teams from New England and New York.
 Our year-long Institute kicks off with a Summer Retreat held at Shelburne Farms.
+This is a program of Vermont FEED, our farm to school partnership project with NOFA-VT.

 Watershed for Every Classroom: A year-long professional development experience for K-12 educators in the Lake Champlain Basin of Vermont, New York and Québec, brought to you by CBEI - the Champlain Basin Education Initiative.